-SOPs vs. Task Lists: What Coffee Shops Need (and How to Build Them)
+SOPs vs. Task Lists What Coffee Shops Need (and How to Build Them)

 As your coffee shop grows, keeping operations smooth and consistent becomes harder.
 What once lived in your head now needs to be shared, documented, and repeated—especially if you’re managing multiple locations or stepping back from the day-to-day.